Frequently Asked Questions

 - Those serving on detail from other agencies (e.g., Special Assistant U.S. Attorneys or those on temporary or time limited appointments).

 Temporary employees who are serving on appointments leading to conversion to term or permanent appointments (e.g., new Honors Program attorneys serving on 14-month temporary appointments who were hired for permanent positions) may be eligible to receive loan repayment incentives, but are subject to repayment provisions if found unsuitable during the background investigation process or if they do not achieve permanent status (e.g., fail the bar).
-Regular term appointments must exceed three years (e.g., the recipient must be able to meet the minimum statutory service obligation).
+Regular term appointments must be at least three years in duration (e.g., the recipient must be able to meet the minimum three-year statutory service obligation at time of selection).

 2. Does every eligible attorney automatically receive ASLRP funding?